lmcad-unicamp/CLAP/docs/source/usage.rst

     [ERROR] Thread-XXX: Apparently, Amazon does not compute the RSA key fingerprint as we do!
 We cannot check if the uploaded keypair is correct!

-After the node is started, you can check if it is alive using the command bellow:
+After the node is started, you can check if it is alive using the command below:

 ::